Stage 3 - number – cartesian coordinates

 Understanding the Cartesian plane

-- Look up 'plane' and then 'Cartesian plane' in this online Maths dictionary.
+- Look up 'plane' and then 'Cartesian plane' using an online Maths dictionary.

 - Understand how to read the coordinates of points plotted on the Cartesian plane.